casdoor/casdoor-website/docs/provider/idv/overview.md

 The typical configuration sets these fields with "Public" view rule and "Self" modify rule, allowing users to manage their own identity information while keeping it visible to the system.

-See [Account Customization](/docs/organization/accountCustomization) for detailed information on configuring these fields.
+See [Account customization](/docs/organization/accountCustomization) for field configuration.

 ## User Verification